Expungements & Sealing

 The few exceptions to sealing are listed at 20 ILCS 2630/5.2 (a)(3)(A):

 - Domestic Battery and/or Violation of an Order of Protection

 - Class A and above offenses listed under the Humane Care for Animals Act

 - Driving Under the Influence (DUI) and Reckless Driving (with the youthful offender exception) and

 - Sex Crimes under Article 11 of the Criminal Code of 2012

 You have lived with the deleterious after-effects of your criminal conviction for long enough.
 It is time to consult with a Chicago criminal defense lawyer to arrange for an Expungement or Sealing so that the offense can be erased from your record forever.
-Imagine the incredible relief that you will feel when your Chicago criminal defense attorney is able to lift the onerous burden of a criminal conviction that has so plagued your life for years.
-With over 20 years of Chicago criminal defense experience in the Chicago area, knowledgeable expungement lawyer David L. Freidberg has the expertise and procedural knowledge to efficiently and effectively expunge your conviction, enabling you to move on with your life.
+Imagine the incredible relief that you will feel when your criminal defense attorney is able to lift the onerous burden of a criminal conviction that has so plagued your life for years.
+With over 20 years of criminal defense experience in the Chicago area, knowledgeable expungement lawyer David L. Freidberg has the expertise and procedural knowledge to efficiently and effectively expunge your conviction, enabling you to move on with your life.
 Start fresh, you deserve it!